plancksecurity/android-planckForAndroid/k9mail/src/androidTest/README.md

     export PEP_TEST_EMAIL_PASSWORD=password
     export PEP_TEST_EMAIL_SERVER=server.com

-- Run installApk() in AccountSetupScreenshotTest from AndroidStudio to install apk
+- Run ./gradlew installWithkeysyncPlayStoreDebugAndroidTest before this test

 - A k9 settings should be added to the device downloads folder with name "stubAccount.k9s"